thomassie/thomassie.github.io/aboutme.md

 ### ...Nature Conservation

 Well, biology and nature conservation have always been and still are at the core of all my activities.
 I draw my motivation form the idea of contributing in whatever way to the preservation of our environment and a sustainable way of living.
-To me

 ### ...Education

+I love explaining nature – its organimsms, patterns, interactions and so on – to kids and grown-ups likewise.
+Telling people about what is right in front of their noses and showing
+When you see that they enjoy it, you know that they will

+That is one of the most rewarding things you can experience.
+This and the fact that you can change things to the better is why I would love being involved in any kind of education projects.